What is an embedded system?

 Key features of an embedded system

 Embedded systems are also characterised by their reactive nature.
 They communicate entirely through sensors or actuators, and if the right response isn’t provided in real-time, the response is considered incorrect and they will not function.

 Examples of embedded systems

 What are the benefits of an embedded system?

-What are the challenges of an embedded system?
+What are the downsides of an embedded system?